Massachusetts Trusts and Estates Attorney Helping You Plan

 Preserving your family’s wealth for future generations

-Whether you’re planning the parameters of your future medical care or establishing support for loved ones upon your death, Halloran, Lukoff & Smith, P.C. can help with all aspects of trusts and estates issues, including:
+Whether you’re planning the parameters of your future medical care or establishing support for loved ones upon your death, Halloran, Lukoff, Smith & Tierney, P.C. can help with all aspects of trusts and estates issues, including:

 - Estate planning

 - Living wills